Vincenzo Vela: Biography

 In 1852, he accepted a professorship at the Accademia Albertina of Turin.
 There he completed Rassegnazione, for the Contessa Loschi of Vicenza; a statue for the mathematician Piola; a statue of the poet Tommaso Grossi, one of the philosopher Rosmini; a Minerva for Lisbon; a statue of Count Cavour for the atrium of the Bourse in Genoa; a Monument to Donizetti with an allegorical female representing Harmony crying beside the portrait of great master.
 His statue of Hope was for the funereal monument of the Prever Family of Turin; his Cesare Balbo, for the public gardens of Turin; he made two statues of the two queens Maria Adelaide and Maria Teresa; Primavera, for the Bottàccini family of Trieste; L'Alfiere combattente, standing before the palazzo Madama in Turin.
 He completes a Monument to Manin in Turin.
 Vela completed a Vittorio Emanuele, for the Palazzo Civico of Turin; a Carlo Alberto, for the Royal Palace; a statue of Joachim Murat, For the camposanto of the Certosa in Bologna he completed: statues of Dante and Giotto for Prato della Valle in Padoa; and la Pregante.
 At the French Exposition of 1863, Vela exhibited: L' Italia riconoscente alla Francia, donated by Milan to empress Eugenia.
 She also commissioned a statue of Christopher Columbus in bronze for Vera Cruz, Mexico.

-He exhibited an Ecce Homo in Rome in 1883.
+He exhibited an Ecce Homo in Rome in 1883, and it was reviewed in L'Illustrazione ItalianaThere is no question about Vela...His Ecco Homo, beautifully cast in bronze by Barzaghi, is one of the most admired statues at the Exhibition...the rhythm of the lines, the well-modelled limbs, the hands not glossed over but refined, the feet made by someone who knows how to overcome even the secondary but no less arduous difficulties of sculpture.
+The figure—although seated in the act of expressing, in the Christ beaten with rods, stripped and mocked, the just man trampled by human wickedness—is dignified.
+In the folds that fall from his shoulders to the ground, partly covering him, one recognises the master who sustains the traditions of the ancient.